 Epoxy LCMs, sometimes called "cationic systems" by virtue of the type of photoinitiator employed as opposed to the chemical make-up of the resin, comprise the second main class of LCMs.
 The range of properties which can be achieved with epoxy LCMs, is somewhat narrower than that achievable with acrylate LCMs.
 Nevertheless, epoxy LCMs may be formulated to exhibit a few advantages over some acrylate LCMs.
 These include:

-- Tack-free cure (no oxygen inhibition) - Superior adhesion to certain substrates

-Development of full properties of light curing epoxies often takes longer than for light curing acrylics.
+- Tack-free cure (no oxygen inhibition) - Superior adhesion to certain substrates often takes longer than for light curing acrylics.
 Heat is sometimes used to accelerate cationic LCM cure.
 Cationic LCM cure is impeded by moisture/humidity.